-Can I Lose My Job Because of Depression?
+Can I Lose My Job Because of Depression and Anxiety

 While battling a serious bout of depression, the symptoms of severe fatigue, foggy thinking, persistent feelings of sadness and despair, for example, can be so debilitating that it can impact one’s ability to perform tasks related to their job.
 Depression can result in excessive absenteeism that can not only disrupt the employee’s own work flow and completion of projects in a timely manner, but can also detrimentally effect their coworkers who depend on them.